geocryology/REDCAPP/README.md

 Additionally, the input data are not limited to ERA-Interim and could be extended to other reanalyses such as CFST, NCEP, MERRA or 20CRV2.

-# How to run REDCAPP
+# How to Run REDCAPP
 REDCAPP is wrotten by python (version 2.7) and public open.
 To run the software, please

 (1) Get REDCAPP at https://github.com/geocryology/REDCAPP